Sasquatch8946/azure-resume/README.md

 - Frontend folder contains the website.
 - main.js contains visitor counter code.

+## CSS

+I largely just relied on the template provided by ACG, but I did have to add the "object-fit: cover" property to the "profile-pic" definition so my picture from LinkedIn did not appear all stretched out.

 ## Azure Function
 This was probably the most daunting step for me.
 I originally tried to follow along with ACG's example in C#, but something was off.
 I was getting cryptic errors that I tried to google to no avail, as I do not know C# very well at all (maybe I'll get around to learning it some day, if I can identify a strong personal or professional reason for it; C# does offer the fastest [cold start time](https://mikhail.io/serverless/coldstarts/azure/) of any programming language supported by Azure Functions).
 So, I decided to develop a function in Python instead.
 I thought this was better, anyway, since I was particularly interested in this part of the project and wanted to exercise a bit more originality than I did with the frontend web portion.
 I'm more naturally inclined towards APIs and databases, I suppose.